leogaudin/track-and-trace/README.md

 - 🏷️ Generate QR codes for each box to enable tracking.
 - 🔍 Track the movement of educational books.
 - 🌐 Manage boxes and their QR codes through the web app.
-- 🚀 Lightweight and efficient, with a client bundle size of only **333.84 KB** when gzipped.
+- 🚀 Lightweight and efficient.

 ## Compatibility